pandyGiankoulidis/pairsOfSquares/README.md

 When a pair is clicked , +10 points are credited,when two consecutive pairs are clicked, +20 points are credited etc. When the user clicks at a square that does not match the open one,1 point is reduced.

+### Run locally
+You must have nodejs and npm installed in your machine to successfully run your code.
 To run the program, download the source code and run
 ~~~
 npm install